Finally, the countdown is over!

-WordPress 6.2 is scheduled to be released on March 28, 2023.
+WordPress 6.2 (Dolphy) has released on March 29, 2023.
 And this time, WordPress developers primarily focused from the root level to the top to eliminate complexities!

 And, the goal is to make the complicated steps, settings, and styles easier to navigate in order to increase user experience.

 On top of these, WordPress 6.2 comes with 11 new features after completing 4 beta versions, 354 bug fixes for editors, 292 enhancements, and more than 195 tickets.

 In today’s write-up, I will provide a complete overview of what’s new in WordPress 6.2 along with the major feature introductions and test procedures.

 11 New Features in WordPress 6.2: Complete Overview

 1. ‘Beta’ Label is Removed from the Site Editor

 The first thing you notice is the Editor without the ‘beta’ label.
 Up until the WordPress 6.1 version, we’ve been navigating the editor as Appearance -> Editor (beta).